jakobreinhardt/emergency_messages_app/README.md

 app:

-- run.py
+- run.py : executes the webapp
-- go.html
+- go.html : frontend of the webapp
-- master.html
+- master.html : frontend of the webapp